eProsima/Fast-DDS-docs/docs/realtime.rst

        *ReliabilityQosPolicy.max_blocking_time* on *SubscriberAttributes* defines this period of time.
        Default value is 100 milliseconds.
    * - Subscriber::wait_for_unread_samples()
-     - Accepts an argument specifying how much maximum time has to be blocked.
+     - Accepts an argument specifying how long the method can be blocked.